Samarjeetkumarsingh/website/_posts/2022-05-05-What-are-the-top-five-best-decisions-I-ever-made.md

 ![image](/assets/images/Image11.png)

-5. Last but not the least just started answering on quora because I want to explore myself.
+5. Last but not the least just started posting on social medias platform because I want to explore myself.

 Thank you :)